hellmarbecker/blog/_drafts/quantiles-in-apache-druid-with-datasketches.markdown

 No surprises here!
 Since distributions A and B have a median of 10k, the CDF value should be 0.5 (or close to it), and that's what we got!

-### For multiple values
+### CDF for multiple values

-Finally, we also have the capability to return estimates of the CDF at multiple points in an array.
+We also have the capability to return estimates of the CDF at multiple points in an array.
 This function is aptly named `DS_CDF`:
 ```sql
 SELECT
   cn,